vzhb/FlameVision/README.md

 **Please kindly cite the papers if this code is useful and helpful for your research.**

-Shenzhi Li, Biao Zhang, Peng Wang.
+Shenzhi Li, Biao Zhang, Shuanglin Zhao, Peng Wang.
 Research on Fire Classification and Detection Models Based on Deep Learning.
 International Conferenge on Big Data and Data Mining, 2024, xx: yyyy.

      @article{li2024cross,
      title={Research on Fire Classification and Detection Models Based on Deep Learning},